 - Celebrate small successes: Whenever your Preply student hits a target, no matter how small, celebrate it.
 This will help them realise that they’re making progress and with each target that they hit, they’ll believe in themselves a little bit more.

 - Set realistic goals: It’s better to set smaller, regular goals than big ones.
 A single huge goal can seem incredibly intimidating and impossible to reach, but if you break it down into several smaller ones it’ll seem a lot more manageable.

 - Focus on positives: Try to avoid being too outright negative when pointing out mistakes.
 Instead, try to guide them towards the solution.
 If you dwell too much on the negatives then it is likely to damage their belief in themselves.

 - Don’t overestimate their ability: Move through lessons slowly, increasing their difficulty in small increments.
 This will ensure they’re only given work that they’re able to complete, minimising failures and increasing successes.

-Implementing these strategies can have a huge effect on your students’ progress.
+Implementing these strategies can have a huge effect on your students’ progress, even with adult business coaching students on Excedo.
 And really, they are just the tip of the iceberg when it comes to how you can make use of these two powerful concepts.

 The wider use of these ideas

-In truth, the Galatea effect can be applied to your own role as an online teacher with First Future as well.
+In truth, the Galatea effect can be applied to your own role in teach from home jobs as well.
 At its core, the concept focuses on the idea of believing in yourself and how it can help you hit your goals in life.
 So why not use it?
 Become a self-fulfilling prophecy yourself and achieve what you want out of life.

-So, get started using the Galatea effect in your online teaching career right now…
+So, get started using the Galatea effect in your online teaching role right now…